-- Quoted market prices or dealer quotes for similar instruments. - The fair value of interest rate swaps is calculated as the present value of the estimated future cash flows based on observable yield curves. - The fair value of forward foreign exchange contracts is determined using forward exchange rates at the reporting date, with the resulting value discounted back to present value. - Other techniques, such as discounted cash flow analysis, are used to determine fair value for the remaining financial instruments.
+- Quoted market prices or dealer quotes for similar instruments. - The fair value of interest rate swaps is calculated as the present value of the estimated future cash flows based on observable yield curves. - The fair value of forward foreign exchange contracts is determined using forward exchange rates at the reporting date, with the resulting value

+- discounted back to present value. - Other techniques, such as discounted cash flow analysis, are used to determine fair value for the remaining financial instruments.

-The carrying amounts of financial instruments presented as part of current assets and current liabilities as at December 31, 2020 and 2019 approximate their fair values due to their short-term maturities.
+The carrying amounts of financial instruments presented as part of current assets and current liabilities as at December 31, 2021 and 2020 approximate their fair values due to their short-term maturities.

-The fair values of due to a stockholder and due to other related parties, as of December 31, 2020, amounted to P665,576,140 (2019 - P618,325,179) and P322,982,783 (2019 - P278,007,509), determined using discounted cash flow approach by applying current market interest rates of 2.49% (2019 - 4.09%) (Level 2), based on the expected settlement of the amounts by the end of the BLT Agreement in July 2025.
+The fair values of due to a stockholder and due to other related parties amounted to P626,594,392 (2020 - P665,576,140) and P221,219,479 (2020 - P322,982,783), determined using discounted cash flow approach by applying current market interest rates of 3.51% (2020 - 2.49%) (Level 2), based on the expected settlement of the amounts by the end of the BLT Agreement in July 2025.